-Chloracne is a skin condition that is known to result from exposure to a group of structurally similar compounds whose common feature is several atoms of chlorine bound to an aromatic hydrocarbon structure.
+Chloracne is a skin condition that is known to result from exposure to a group of structurally similar compounds in which chlorine atoms are bound to an aromatic hydrocarbon.
 One of these compounds is TCDD.
-Chloracne, as its name suggests, is a skin condition that, in most cases, appears to be very similar to the common acne that affects teenagers.
-It usually appears several weeks after exposure to the chemical that causes it.
+As its name suggests, chloracne, is similar in appearance to the common forms of acne that affect teenagers and usually appears within a few weeks after exposure to the chemical that causes it.

 The first sign of chloracne may be excessive oiliness of the skin.
 This is accompanied or followed by the appearance of numerous blackheads.
-In mild cases the blackheads may by confined to the area around the eyes extending along the temples to the ears.
-In more severe cases blackheads may appear all over the body.
-In many cases the blackheads may be accompanied by pus-filled cysts and by an increased or darker growth of body hair.
+In mild cases the blackheads may be confined to the area around the eyes extending along the temples to the ears.
+In more severe cases blackheads may appear in many places on the body.
+The blackheads are usually accompanied by fluid-filled cysts and by an increased or darker growth of body hair.
 The skin may become thicker and flake or peel.
 In severe cases, the acne may result in opens sores and permanent scars.
 The condition fades slowly after exposure.
-Minor cases may disappear altogether; severe cases will persist years after the exposure.
+Minor cases may disappear altogether, but more severe cases may persist for years after the exposure.

 It is well known that chloracne can result from exposure to dioxins.
-In seven situations where workers were exposed to dioxins as a result of industrial accidents or poor housekeeping practices, many of the workers developed chloracne.
+In seven reported situations where workers were exposed to dioxins as a result of industrial accidents or poor housekeeping practices, many of the workers and, in a few cases, members of their families developed chloracne.
 Chloracne was also diagnosed in 187 people, mostly children, living in the section of Seveso that was most heavily contaminated with TCDD as a result of the ICMESA accident in 1976.
 Two laboratory workers who were exposed during the synthesis of TCDD developed serious cases of chloracne.

 There are no authoritative reports in the literature that document an association between exposure to Agent Orange or similar herbicides and chloracne.
-The Air Force study of Ranch Hand personnel showed no excess of acne or other skin conditions in those individuals when compared to unexposed controls and no cases of chloracne were found.
-Most of the epidemiologic studies of occupational groups involved in the spraying of herbicides like Agent Orange do not report on whether chloracne was present among the workers who were studied.
-A single report on cancer among herbicide sprayers in Finland indicated that a nationwide effort turned up "a few cases of possible chloracne."
-One of these cases was diagnosed as chloracne by a physician specializing in skin disorders.
-On the basis of this isolated report, it would appear that chloracne is not a sensitive indicator of exposure to herbicides like Agent Orange.
+The Air Force study of Ranch Hand personnel showed no excess of acne in those individuals when compared to unexposed controls and no cases of chloracne were found.
+Most of the epidemiologic studies of occupational groups involved in the spraying of herbicides like Agent Orange do not report the presence of chloracne among the workers who were studied.
+A research effort looking for cancer among herbicide sprayers in Finland turned up a few cases of possible chloracne, one of which was diagnosed by a dermatologist.
+It would appear, therefore, that chloracne is not a sensitive indicator of exposure to herbicides like Agent Orange.

-Animal studies are of little use in studying the potential of Agent Orange to cause chloracne in humans.
+Animal studies are of little use in measuring the potential of Agent Orange for causing chloracne in humans.
 The ingredients 2,4-D and 2,4,5-T have not been extensively tested, but it appears that they do not cause chloracne or similar skin conditions in experimental animals.
 Different kinds of animals react differently to TCDD, but it causes skin conditions very similar to chloracne when applied to the ears of rabbits and to the skin of certain kinds of mice.
 Scientists disagree, however, as to whether these skin effects are identical to human chloracne.
 Some types of experimental animals fail to show any acne-like condition when treated with TCDD.
-Only monkeys appear to develop a condition that is indistinguishable from human chloracne when they are exposed to TCDD.
+It seems that only monkeys exposed to TCDD develop a skin condition that appears identical to human chloracne.